How Much is Homeowners Insurance on a $500,000 House?

 Safety Features & Security Systems: Homes equipped with security systems, smoke detectors, fire sprinklers, and other important safety features will likely qualify for some form of discounts with your homeowners insurance policy.

-Estimating Homeowners Insurance Costs for a $500,000 Home
+Homeowners Insurance for a $500,000 Home in New Hampshire

 Not sure where your home would fall in that range?